Five-Term Relations for wreath Macdonald polynomials and tableau formulas for Pieri coefficients: Introduction

 \section{Introduction}

+Defined by Haiman \cite{Haiman}, the \textit{wreath Macdonald polynomials} generalize the modified Macdonald polynomials from the symmetric group $\Sigma_n$ to its wreath product $\Gamma_n:= \ZZ/r\ZZ\wr\Sigma_n$.
+Just as one can study the representation theory of the symmetric groups $\{\Sigma_n\}$ using the ring of symmetric functions $\Lambda$, for fixed $r$, one can model the representation theory of $\{\Gamma_n\}$ via the ring of multisymmetric functions $\Lambda^{\otimes r}$ \cite{Mac}.
+The wreath Macdonald polynomials are distinguished elements of the deformed ring $\CC(q,t)\otimes\Lambda^{\otimes r}$.
+However, it may be naive to simply treat wreath Macdonald theory as a partially symmetric analogue of Macdonald theory.
+Haiman's original definition was motivated by geometry.
+Just as his celebrated proof of the Macdonald positivity conjecture \cite{HaimanHilb} showed that Macdonald polynomials are intimately tied to the geometry of Hilbert schemes of points on $\CC^2$, Haiman conjectured that the wreath Macdonald polynomials should be related to certain Nakajima quiver varieties for the cyclic quiver.
+This conjecture was realized by Bezrukavnikov--Finkelberg \cite{BezFink}, who proved a wreath analogue of Macdonald positivity.

-Tesler's identity and the five-term relation of Garsia and Mellit provide two of the most powerful tools in developing symmetric function identities related to modified Macdonald polynomials.
-From here, one can give a number of consequences, such as proving tableau formulas for Pieri coefficients \cite{BergeronHaiman} or giving identities for Theta operators \cite{DadderioRomero}, to name a few relevant to this work.
+Functional aspects of wreath Macdonald polynomials did not receive much attention until recently, and it was not evident which properties and identities had wreath analogues.
+For instance, the usual Macdonald polynomials are solutions to $q$-difference equations; wreath analogues of this were finally established by the second author with Orr and Shimozono \cite{WreathEigen, OSW}.
+More relevant to this paper, Tesler's identity and the five-term relation of Garsia and Mellit \cite{Garsia-Mellit} provide two of the most powerful tools in developing symmetric function identities related to modified Macdonald polynomials, even finding applications in geometry.
+From here, one can give a number of consequences, such as proving tableau formulas for Pieri coefficients \cite{BergeronHaiman} or giving identities for Theta operators \cite{DadderioRomero}.
 The recursion for Pieri coefficients implied by the five-term relation gives a fast, if not the fastest, way of computing the monomial expansion for modified Macdonald polynomials.
 A version of Tesler's identity was recently proved for wreath Macdonald polynomials in \cite{RW}, where a number of plethystic operators were also developed.
-Here, we revisit the plethystic calculus on multisymmetric functions, giving a concise way of notating vector (or matrix) plethysms.
-We will demonstrate how to utilize this device by reproving reciprocity identities from the wreath Tesler identitity.